BonnieMcb/MS1-Dog-grooming-site/README.md

 I wanted the style of the website to feel professional without being too fancy... approachable without being too cutesey.
 I believe 'modern' would describe the style.
 I used this to inform my choices on colours, images and fonts.

+For the sub-pages I used the rule of thirds, by giving the main content 2/3 of the page, on the right hand side.
+The left 1/3 is used for a page heading, brief description and an image.

 Colour Pallete

 I used the coolers.co site to choose a complementary colour mix for my website.
 Innitially I had imagined a light turquiose in my mock ups but this looked too medical and I did not want the site to be mistaken for a vet instead of a grooming salon.